"Common sense is not so common."Voltaire, Dictionnaire Philosophique, 1764

 Pour about three gallons of hot tap water into your faux Cambro and close the lid.
 Let it heat up for about 30 minutes.
 Dump out the water.
 Put one towel in the bottom, and put the disposable aluminum pan on top of the towel to catch leaks.
 Wrap the turkey in foil, leave the meat thermometer probe in, place the meat in the pan, and lay the second towel on top.
 Close the lid but allow the thermometer cable to hang out under the lid if possible, and you're all set.
 I've kept meats in a faux Cambro for three hours and they were well above 150°F. If you don't have a good digital meat thermometer, get one.
 Here's a buying guide to thermometers.
 I use a thermometer with a cable so I can check the temp periodically.

-Another reason to have one is for beef brisket.
-The best briskets need to rest an hour or so after cooking, but they need to be kept warm.
+Another reason to have one is for Smoked BBQ Brisket, Texas Style, Technique And Recipe - We'll Hold Your Hand.
+The best briskets need to rest an hour or more after cooking, but they need to be kept warm.
 The faux Cambro does that just fine.
 The only problem with the concept is that the skin on your turkey and the bark on your brisket will soften.
 If you use a Cambro to go over the river and through the woods to grandma's house, you can roll it around on a hot grill for a few minutes to firm up the exterior.

 A faux Cambro is not only handy for making sure your meat is ready when the side dishes are done, thereby insuring you do not have to sleep on the couch, this is a great way to get that extra turkey to your sister's house on Thanksgiving or the ribs to the game.
 Just make sure you clean it thoroughly after use or after storing soft drinks.
 Use soaps with bleach such as Comet or a dilute chlorine solution of one gallon of water with 1-2 ounces of bleach.